Finish Node.js scraper

 Next up

-While we were able to collect the data, it's not very useful to have those printed to the console.
+What's next?
+While we were able to extract the data, it's not super useful to have it printed to the terminal.
 In the next, bonus lesson, we will learn how to convert the data to a CSV and save it to a file.